mkgude/hw-1/Develop/README.md

 4. Add alt attributes to image tags
 5. Edit html to be structured appropriately
 6. Edit headers to follow sequential order

+Roadblocks: updating the class="search-engine-optimization" to id="search-engine-optimization".
+It appears to function as an 'id' appropriately in the css file, so I ended up not keeping the edit.

+---

+Original README file

 # 01 HTML CSS Git: Code Refactor